All posts by admin

 Plug-in

-A plug-in is a bit of a third-party code that extends the capabilities of a website.
-It’s most often used in conjunction with a CMS like WordPress for example.
+A plug-in is a bit of third-party code that extends the capabilities of a website.
+It’s most often used in conjunction with a CMS like WordPress, for example.
 Plug-ins are a way to extend the functionality of a website without having to redo the coding of the site.
 Plugins can also refer to bits of third-party software installed within a computer program to increase its functionality.
 Using these plugins saves the site owner a lot of money since custom coding is very expensive.
-However because it’s not custom coding, there are limitations of what the plug-in was created to do.
+However, because it’s not custom coding, there are limitations on what the plug-in was created to do.

 Responsive